 I've gathered these sewing machines together under budget constraints.
 I begin with the budget sewing machines, move onto mid-price sewing machines and then finish on the expensive sewing machines.
 Jump to the sewing machines thats suit you and your needs; generally if you're new to sewing the budget machines are a good place to start.
+If you need more info read our guide to how we test craft and sewing machines.

 A top sewing machine can be mechanical, electronic or computerised, and as you would expect the better the technology the greater the price.
 When choosing one of our best sewing machines are right for you ask yourself these questions:

-The best sewing machines: how to decide
+The best sewing machines: what to look for

 1. What do you ultimately need the sewing machine to do?